 - A standing sous vide heater or cooker

-Users can season the food with spices, oil, and any other ingredient that they want to add.
+Cooks can season the food with spices, oil, and any other ingredient that they want to add.
 The food is then put into a plastic bag, which is vacuumed properly.
-This step is most critical, and that is why using an automatic vacuumizer is going to be a good idea.
+This step is most critical, which is why using an automatic vacuumizer will be a good idea.

 The Immersion Process

-The container’s water must be enough for the bag to submerge.
-You can preheat it so that the meat, or whichever food you are preparing, gets an even environment.
+The container’s water must be high enough for the bag to submerge.
+You can preheat it so that the meat, or whatever food you prepare, gets an even cook.
 The cooking time for different kinds of meats and vegetables can vary.
-However, the results will always be the same-delicious!

 Types of Machines for This Technique